matrix-org/matrix-spec-proposals/proposals/2666-get-rooms-in-common.md

 ## Proposal

-Homeservers should implement a new endpoint `/user/shared_rooms/{user_id}` which will take the authenticated user's MxID and the user that is being searched for.
+Homeservers should implement a new endpoint `/user/shared_rooms/{user_id}` which will take the MxID of the user who is being searched for.

 The response format will be an array containing all rooms where both the authenticated user and `user_id` have a membership of type `join`.
 If the `user_id` does not exist, or does not share any rooms with the authenticated user,